jonathanclare/jonathanclare.github.io/cv/cv.md

 I took up kitesurfing in 2005 (after hanging up my rugby boots).
 I was a founder member of the Fife & Edinburgh Kitesurf Club.
 I'm usually found at Longniddry or Gullane, with the occasional trip further afield to places such as Tiree, The Red Sea, Turkey and Tarifa.

 I enjoy walking and finding new places around Edinburgh and during my lunch breaks can often be found rambling around Arthurs Seat.
+I also enjoy the occcasional trip to the highlands for both low and high level walks.

 When not walking Im usually cycling.
 I commute by bike.
 I've mountain biked all over Scotland but still love to get back to Glentress whenever I can.